 This sounds like the ingredients list from a decent curry.
 Each of these herbs and spices is used regularly in our food and all of them can have a positive impact on our blood pressure.
 Now, before you take a trip to your local curry store, stop.
 Remember that one of the major contributory factors to high blood pressure is obesity and insulin resistance, both of which are

 Basil can lower blood pressure.
 Some people found to have cinnamon daily

 Garlic has long been known to be good for the heart.
 It is thought to lower blood pressure by helping blood vessels to relax and dilate.
 The obvious downside to your breath can be overcome by buying it in supplement form.
 It is likely one of the few ways of getting an appropriate dosage to help with your blood pressure.

 So many choices…

-Which supplements to choose when there is so much choice should not be a chore.
+Which supplements to choose when there are so many choices should not be a chore.
 Many supplements come with multiple benefits – so choose the one that best suits you and your needs.
 If you want to lose weight, as well as improve blood pressure, then 7-Keto might suit.
 If you are also worried about heart disease and stroke, then taking L-arginine will help relax blood vessels and improve blood flow.

 Checking the label and the dosage will give you an idea of what you should take.
 You might also want to speak to your medical professional.
 It is likely that the best approach will be a mixture of factors.
-It could mean taking a good multi-vitamin, maybe some good herbs and spices in your food, a brisk walk each evening with the dog and not too much processed food in the diet.
-Whatever you choose you will be making a positive choice for your health.
+It could mean taking a good multi-vitamin, maybe some good herbs and spices in your food, a brisk walk each evening with the dog and not too much-processed food in the diet.
+Whatever you choose, make a positive choice for your health.